PBASOFT/Data-Science/Assignment7/readme.md

 # Assignment 7 - Linear Regression
 ## Simple Vs. Multiple Vs. Polynomial Regression

+**Build a code to train a linear regression model that can predict the exam grade of a student based on the time used for preparation.**

+Solution:

 Linear Regressions =  Find the best way to draw a line through the data points.